pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: A contact with tags in the contact list.

     1. Test case: `edit 1 n/name`<br>
        Expected: Name of first contact is changed to `name`.
-Details of the edited contact shown in the status message.
+Details of the edited contact shown in the result display message.

     1. Other valid edit commands to try:
         - `edit 1 p/88888888`